menu

 Demographics

-The education level of Worthington citizens is a little higher than the average for US cities and towns: 21.71% of adults in Worthington have at least a bachelor's degree.
+The citizens of Worthington are slightly better educated than the national average of 21.84% for all cities and towns, with 22.53% of adults in Worthington having a bachelor's degree or advanced degree.

-The per capita income in Worthington in 2018 was $35,328, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $141,312 for a family of four.
+The per capita income in Worthington in 2018 was $38,351, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $153,404 for a family of four.
+However, Worthington contains both very wealthy and poor people as well.

 The people who call Worthington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worthington residents report their race to be White.
-Important ancestries of people in Worthington include German, English, Italian, Irish, and Polish.
+Important ancestries of people in Worthington include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Worthington is English.
 Other important languages spoken here include Italian and African languages.